Let’s start off with a hypothetical scenario:

 He’s here to make sure that things are all running up to code and that your operations are safe.
 So how does he make you feel?

 Does his appearance inspire confidence in you and your team?
 Or do you feel nervous?
-What do you think the outcome of your inspection will be?
+What do you think the outcome of your maintenance inspection will be?

 What are the chances that you will be fine?
 What are the chances of failing an item?
 Worse, what are the consequences of failing?
 Maybe it could cost you that year-end bonus.
 It could also result in reprimands or other disciplinary action.
 Your organization could also suffer consequences.
 Will you incur fines?
-Might this inspection lower industry scores?
+Might this maintenance inspection lower industry scores?
 Is it possible that failure could cause you to close until you make corrections?

 The other type is from outside regulatory bodies like government inspectors or industry standards organizations.
 These are the ones that impact your whole business.
-A bad DOT inspection will likely mean fines and a lower DOT score, leading to more inspections in the future.
+A bad DOT inspection will likely mean fines and a lower DOT score, leading to more maintenance inspection in the future.
 Failing an inspection by an organization like OSHA could lead to fines and even closures depending on severity.

 You may not know when your inspections are going to come, but that doesn’t mean you can’t prepare in advance.